 If both parties agree on major issues in the divorce, including division of assets, grounds for divorce, child custody and alimony or possible obligations to help with college expenses, an uncontested divorce can be obtained.
 You’ll present an agreement to the court and, if up to snuff, it will be approved by the judge.

 If there are disagreements, though, you cannot have an uncontested divorce.
 Following service of divorce papers, there will be a discovery process where financial disclosures are made, evidence is gathered and witnesses are interviewed.
-The spouses may work with a mediator to try to come to an agreement, but if one cannot be reached, a trial will be scheduled.
+The spouses may work with a mediator to try to agree, but if one cannot be reached, a trial will be scheduled.
 The judge will handle your case in this situation.

 How to Split Up Assets During a Divorce in Idaho